-1. What is stock rotation time and why does it matter?
+1. What is stock turnover time and why does it matter?

-The rotation time indicates how many days a vehicle remains in stock before being sold.
-It is a key metric to evaluate the commercial efficiency of a used vehicle dealership.
+Turnover time indicates how many days a vehicle stays in stock before being sold.
+It is a key metric for assessing the sales efficiency of a used-car dealership.

 1.1 Definition and formula

-Rotation time = Average days a car remains unsold.
+Turnover time = average number of days a car remains unsold.

 A parked car costs money (financing, space, depreciation)

-Lower rotation = less liquidity and worse image
+Lower turnover = lower liquidity and a worse image

-High rotation = more sales, more profit, and always updated stock
+Higher turnover = more sales, more profit and stock always up to date

 2.1 Key metrics